Omar Khadr in intensive care following surgery for war wounds

 “It is one of the arguments I keep making to the Canadian government to apologize for the mistreatment of him,” Mr. Edney said.

-The Supreme Court of Canada ruled in 2010 that the actions of the Harper government had violated Omar Khadr’s Charter of Rights and Privileges and deprived him of fundamental principles of justice.
+The Supreme Court of Canada ruled in 2010 that the actions of the Canadian government had violated Mr. Khadr’s rights under the Charter rights and deprived him of fundamental principles of justice.

 The International Civil Liberties Monitoring Group and Lawyer’s Rights Watch Canada have concluded that Canada contravened its obligations under the Conventions against Torture by failing to prevent and investigate what happened to Mr. Khadr in Guantanamo Bay.

-As president, Barack Obama tried to close down the facility but U.S. President Donald Trump has said he wants to continue filling the detention facility with “bad dudes.”Report Typo/Error
+As president, Barack Obama tried to close down the facility, but U.S. President Donald Trump has said he wants to continue filling the detention facility with “bad dudes.”Report Typo/Error

 Follow @RobertFifeon Twitter: